tonethar/IGME-330-Master/notes/HW-php-web-service-2.md

 ### IIA-A. Homework

 - Read the page and try out the examples up on banjo
-- Complete the [PHP Arrays](https://github.com/tonethar/IGME-230-Master/blob/master/notes/php-3.md#section7) review exercise
+- Complete the [PHP Arrays - Section VII.](https://github.com/tonethar/IGME-230-Master/blob/master/notes/php-3.md#section7) review exercise
 - Post **php-3A-HW.php** and **php-3B-HW.php** to banjo
 - ZIP and POST both PHP files (**php-3A-HW.php** & **php-3B-HW.php**) to the myCourses dropbox, and put the `people.rit.edu` links to each of them in the comments field.